How Story-based Learning Techniques Engage Students

 “The live theatre is a great way to learn and it is easily remembered.”

-“My students were able to answer all of my energy related follow up questions!”
+“My students were able to answer all of my related follow up questions!”

 Teachers, of course, are not wrong.

-Their praise of NTC’s energy literacy programming, which uses theatre and storytelling as teaching tools, play out in multiple studies on the human brain, especially when it comes to retention.
+Their praise of NTC’s educational programming, which uses theatre and storytelling as teaching tools, play out in multiple studies on the human brain, especially when it comes to retention.

 22 times more!